roobyz/scadrial/README.md

 ### Part Two: Setup Scadrial Boot Media

-First, we insert our new media device (e.g. USB stick) on our server or configure our loop device (e.g IMG file) on our virtual machine.
+First, we insert our new media device (e.g. USB stick) on our server or configure our loop device file (e.g IMG file) for our virtual machine.
 Ensure that any partitions are not mounted, and then run:

 ``` bash
 sudo ./scadrial-setup.sh install [password]
 ```

-Note: the script will completely wipe our media.
+The script will completely wipe and partition our media, and then install Scadrial.
 The [password] is an optional command line parameter, if not provided the script will ask you to enter a password on execution when appropriate.

 ### Part Three: Install Scadrial on Our "Machine"